The article is about the Design of Cathodic Protection for Duplex stainless steel. The design includes many parameters like

 - In case of Zn anode for Duplex stainless steel, more anodic material is needed for maintaining the current output, because the consumption rate of Zn is more.

 - This graph shows the consumption rate of the anodic materials.
-Zn anode consumption rate is higher than Al. As a result more amount of material is need for meeting the current demand when compared to Al.
+Zn anode consumption rate is higher than Al. As a result, more amount of material is needed for meeting the current demand when compared to Al.

-- Aluminium anode is much preferable because of its high capacity compared to other anodic materials.
-The graph below discusses about the
+- The aluminum anode is much preferable because of its high capacity compared to other anodic materials.
+The graph below discusses the

 Capacities of anodic materials (Fig. 6):

 From the graph below (Fig. 7), it can be inferred that the current may decrease along with the increase in resistivity.

 - The focus is projected on the CP design for DSS and carbon steel with the application of different anodes.
 The factors like the mass of anode current output etc. are concerned for the performance analysis of CP with different anodes.

 - It may be interpreted from the article that Duplex stainless steels with Al as anodes are best suitable for offshore applications.

 - Hg free Aluminium sacrificial anodes are recommended for the best performance of CP in subsea pipelines.